The ROI of Skills Testing: How It Saves, Not Costs, You Money

 The U.S. Department of Labor estimates that **the average cost of a bad hire is at least 30% of the employee's first-year earnings.** For a role with a $100,000 salary, that's a $30,000 mistake.
 This includes costs of recruiting, onboarding, training, and the productivity lost while the role is filled by an underperformer and then sits vacant again.

 Your recruiting team's time is one of your most valuable assets.
-How much of it is spent on low-value activities like manually reviewing unqualified resumes or conducting phone screens with candidates who can't answer basic technical questions?
+How much of it is spent on low-value activities like manually reviewing unqualified resumes?
+Let's do the math.

 - Let's say a recruiter spends 10 hours screening 200 resumes for a single role.